 A poem by Sung Chih-wen will illustrate this point:

 “(It was tomb-sweeping time when I was traveling on horseback in late spring, and I was in a state of melancholy.
 Straining my eyes on the river’s bank, I could not see anybody from Loyang.
 I, a banished official in the extreme South, think constantly of the wise King in the far North, remembering the old garden (invoking heart-rending sighs) where the willow-leaves are turning green again by day and night.)”

 The famous poem “From a Height” by Tu Fu is a good instance of a seven-character eight-line “regulated” verse:

 “(The wind is keen, the sky is high; apes wail mournfully.
 The island looks fresh; the white sand gleams; birds fly circling.
-Infinity of trees bleakly divest themselves, their leaves falling, falling.
-Along the endless expanse of river the billows come rolling, rolling.
-Through a thousand miles of autumn’s melancholy, a constant traveller racked with a century’s diseases, alone I have dragged myself up to this high terrace.
+The infinity of trees bleakly divests themselves, their leaves falling, falling.
+Along the endless expanse of river, the billows come rolling, rolling.
+Through a thousand miles of autumn’s melancholy, a constant traveler racked with a century’s diseases, alone I have dragged myself up to this high terrace.
 Hardship and bitter chagrin have thickened the frost upon my brow.
 And to crown my despondency I have lately had to renounce my cup of muddy wine!)”

 So far, the couplet has always been only part of something else.
 We are made aware of its first becoming an independent entity by the following story.

 Shih Chien-wu a Taoist poet of the T’ang Dynasty was fond of making fun of his one-eyed friend Ts’ui Ku, another scholar.
 Twenty-nine successful candidates at an imperial examination had a garden party and the two friends were among them.